dargaCode/WebDevStudyResources/README.md

 ### Node.js and Express.js
 JavaScript was originally only usable inside the client of a web browser.
 Node sets it free for use as a server-side language.

-Express makes it possible to write a server-side Node app more simply and tersely.
+Express is a JS framework that makes it possible to write a server-side Node app more simply and tersely.

 *   [Udemy - The Web Dev Bootcamp / Units 22-25: Node & Express](https://www.udemy.com/the-web-developer-bootcamp/learn/v4/t/lecture/3861568)
     * Paid ($35 Course) - 26 Lessons (5 hours), 4 Exercises

 ### MongoDB
-MongoDB and other databases are the main way to store data permanently, so the data aren't reset every time the program restarts.
+MongoDB and other databases are the main way that sites store data permanently, so the data won't be reverted every time the program restarts.

 For example: Facebook friends lists, Netflix queues, and Reddit comments.